-or opportunities thoroughly across the site being managed, and with a long-term response, are considered more effective than actions that only affect a smaller proportion of the area in need, or that have a marginal or short-term response (Figure 3).
+area.
+Similarly, actions that will have a lasting improvement on the site or management area (i.e. years versus months), are considered to be more effective.
+Therefore, management actions that address threats or opportunities thoroughly across the site or management area, and with a long-term response, are considered more effective than actions that only affect a smaller proportion of the area in need, or that have a marginal or short-term response (Figure 3).